-An analysis of the model's accuracy was carried out on the chips that were allocated in the dataset of the test.
+For the result obtained by U-Net, an analysis of the model's accuracy was carried out on the chips that were allocated in the dataset of the test.
 The metric adopted for the initial validation was the Dice Coefficient.
 The Dice Coefficient represents 2 the Area of Overlap divided by the total number of pixels in both images with values ranging from 0 to 1, with 1 signifying the greatest similarity between predicted and truth.
 Table 5 presents the results of Dice Coefficient for each region considered for the Irrigated rice mapping.